Daala: Design goals

 Daala is aimed to be a suitable proposal for a new video coding standard for the Internet and real-time applications.

 Therefore, it is meant to be usable free from patent licensing constraints and to be openly documented to enable widespread adoption.
 Also, it is being designed to cover a broad spectrum of use cases.

-Daala is projected to eventually perform as well as if not better than other modern formats.
+Daala was projected to eventually perform as well as if not better than other modern formats.
 The developers want to rely less on improving traditional design principles incrementally as such effort is observed to deliver decreasing returns after many years, and tends to grow complexity.
 (All widely adopted designs to date share the same basic design that dates back to H.261 from three decades ago.)
 Instead, the higher risk of researching and trying new basic techniques is expected to yield unprecedented and potentially more useful algorithms.
 Such an approach also makes software patent infringement less likely.

 Moreover, possibilities for parallel processing are considered and hardware support is being pursued.

 Daala is intended to be a high-efficiency video coding format for use cases similar to those of High Efficiency Video Coding (HEVC or H.265) and VP9.

 It has been stated that the performance goal is to be a generation beyond HEVC and VP9.